TrueSightDAO/.github/profile/README.md

 ![Our Meta Game](https://github.com/TrueSightDAO/.github/blob/main/assets/justice_card.png)

 ## Who are we
-- We are a DAO guided by our core values of Autonomy, Integrity and Diversity.
+- We are a DAO guided by our core values of Autonomy, Trustlessness and Diversity.
 - We believe in the inherent divinity within each individual and recognize that upholding truth is crucial for championing social and environmental justice, which are fundamental pillars for safeguarding this divinity.

 ## Why we exist
-- Our purpose is to build a Better World based on Verifiable Truth because we believe unjust business practises causes widespread human suffering.

-- Our vision is a future where a thriving, sustainable blockchain ecosystem of profitable businesses actively promotes social and environmental justice.
-A world where humanity lives in harmony with fellow sentient beings and the natural world.

-- Our mission is to drive social and environmental justice through profitable ventures, using governance tokens as the foundation of our impact and value creation.
+- TrueSight DAO envisions a world where humanity is reconnected with its inherent divinity, embraces love for all beings, and lives in harmony with nature.
+We believe this vision will be realized by restoring social and environmental justice through open-source principles, transparency, and accountability.

+- We bring our vision to life by driving positive change through profitable social ventures that promote social and environmental justice, alleviating suffering.
+By building and contributing to these ventures, we earn governance tokens that increase in value as our impact grows.
+This increasing value allows us to create a meaningful impact on the world while supporting the self-actualization of our members.

+- Our core values are Autonomy, Trustlessness, and Diversity.

 - Our core thesis is a metagame where participants collaboratively build profitable businesses while validating these four key hypotheses:
-    - we can extend the open-source ethos beyond tech
-    - we can employ blockchain for fair value distribution
-    - we can surpass collective contributions with profits
-    - we can enable a crypto-based universal basic income for token holders
+    - Open-source principles have the potential to extend far beyond the tech realm, fostering impactful businesses capable of disrupting unjust practices.

+    - Blockchain technology empowers precise accounting and equitable distribution of economic value, rewarding contributors according to their inputs.

+    - Individuals with a clear vision of their fully realized selves are more likely to take action when presented with a path towards their truest potential.

 ## What we do